pytask-dev/pytask-parallel/README.md

 $ conda install -c conda-forge pytask-parallel
 ```

-By default, the plugin uses `loky`'s robust implementation of the `ProcessPoolExecutor`.
+By default, the plugin uses `concurrent.futures.ProcessPoolExecutor`.

-It is also possible to select the `ProcessPoolExecutor` or `ThreadPoolExecutor` from the
+It is also possible to select the executor from loky or `ThreadPoolExecutor` from the
 [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html) module
 as backends to execute tasks asynchronously.